wifi-tally/wifi-tally/documentation/docs/index.md

 It aims to be affordable without sacrificing reliability and works with most common video mixers.

-It's architecture uses a central Hub that connects the tallies to the video mixer and allows easy configuration and monitoring.
+Its architecture uses a central Hub that connects the tallies to the video mixer and allows easy configuration and monitoring.

 ![Architecture Setup](images/architecture.png)